Places

 Valparaíso & Pacific Coast

-- 1.5 hr drive to Valparaíso for murals, funiculars, and harbour viewpoints.
+- 1.5-hour drive to Valparaíso for murals, funiculars, and harbor viewpoints.

 - Pair with Viña del Mar beach downtime or Isla Negra to explore Pablo Neruda’s home.